dev4press/coreactivity/readme.txt

 If the database for GEO location is regularly updated, locating the IP to the country is most likely close to 100% precise.
 When it comes to more detailed location within the country, that is not always precise, and it depends on the country.

 == Changelog ==
+= 3.1 (2026.05.06) =
+* Edit: sanitize user_agent on input before storing it
+* Edit: control the display of the user agent values
+* Fix: unauthenticated PHP object injection via user_agent
+* Fix: a device detection library can fail for invalid user_agent

 = 3.0 (2026.02.11) =
 * New:  plugin tested with `WordPress` up to 6.9
 * New:  plugin tested with `PHP` up to 8.5